-We are preparing to begin the AV-101 MDD Phase 2 Adjunctive Treatment Study, which will test the safety, efficacy and tolerability of AV-101 as an adjunctive treatment of MDD in adult patients with an inadequate response to standard, FDA-approved antidepressants.
-Subject to receiving sufficient financing, we intend to launch the AV-101 MDD Phase 2 Adjunctive Treatment Study in the first quarter of 2018 and currently anticipate completing the study by the end of 2018, with top line results available in the first quarter of 2019.
+We are currently preparing to launch our AV-101 MDD Phase 2 Adjunctive Treatment Study in patients with an inadequate response to standard, FDA-approved antidepressants.
+We currently anticipate completing this proposed 180-patient multi-center, multi-dose, double blind, placebo-controlled Phase 2 efficacy and safety study by the end of 2018 with top line results available in the first quarter of 2019.
 The Principal Investigator of our AV-101 MDD Phase 2 Adjunctive Treatment Study will be Dr. Maurizio Fava of Harvard Medical School.
 Dr. Fava was the co-Principal Investigator with Dr. A. John Rush of the largest clinical trial ever conducted in depression, STARD, whose findings were published in journals such the New England Journal of Medicine and the Journal of the American Medical Association.